Snowdon at Night Trek

 How can I take part?

-Pay just £49 to register and raise £280 for Beat before you take on your challenge.
+Pick the date that suits you and pay just £49 to register and raise £290 for Beat before you take on your challenge.

 You can set up a Just Giving page to get started here.
 And you'll receive a fundraising pack and t-shirt from Beat too!
 Full support and hospitality from our event organisers Global Adventure Challenges will be provided, leaving you to focus on your challenge.